 The aim of the collection is to inspire H&M's customers to care for the planet.
 The campaign links to our transformational partnership with WWF, which started in 2011 and has now been extended an additional five years.
 The larger transformational partnership focuses on water stewardship and climate action, as well as strategic dialogue related to both H&M's and the fashion industry's broader sustainability challenges.
-Industry Clothing & Apparel
+Industry Forestry, paper, Pulp & Wood products